 Among African-Americans, only 36% felt television was delivering quality multicultural content.
 That number is even lower for English-speaking Hispanics: Just 29% registered a favorable rating for quality, according to Horowitz.

-The most satisfied group was Spanish-dominant Hispanics.
+The most satisfied group was Spanish dominant Hispanics.
 More than half of them were positive about the amount of multicultural programming on television, while 46% were satisfied with content quality.
-Spanish-language TV comprises 69% of Spanish-speaking Hispanics’ viewing, Horowitz found.
+Spanish-language TV comprises 69% of Spanish-speaking Hispanics’ viewing, Horowitz found, and there are a bevy of Spanish-language networks on TV for that audience to enjoy.

 Bottom line: Multicultural viewers — who already overindex in cable subscriptions, relative to the population — would most likely find even more value in their service, if more content were available that realistically represented their cultures.